bandprotocol/band/README.md

   <figcaption>[Band Protocol as a bridge of data from outside to inside via data providers]</figcaption>
 </figure>

 Band Protocol is a protocol for decentralized data governance on public blockchains.
 The protocol incentivizes multiple independent parties to work cooperatively to provide trusted data.
-Curated information is available on-chain, ready to be consumed by other blockchain protocols or decentralized applications. **Band Protocol serves as the data layer of the [Web3](http://wiki.web3.foundation/en/latest/tech_stack/tech_stack_overview/) ecosystem, bridging real world and/or subjective information to smart contracts.**
+Curated information is available on-chain, ready to be consumed by other blockchain protocols or decentralized applications.
+While initially Band Protocol is built on [Ethereum](https://ethereum.org), the protocol itself is blockchain agnostic and can scale to support multiple different blockchains in upcoming iterations. **Band Protocol serves as the data layer of the [Web3](http://wiki.web3.foundation/en/latest/tech_stack/tech_stack_overview/) ecosystem, bridging real world and/or subjective information to smart contracts.**

 ## How Many Parties are Involved?